vmware-tanzu/tanzu-dev-portal/content/guides/tanzu-kubernetes-grid-one-click-install-airgapped/index.md

 2. An AWS S3 bucket that is accessible from within the `AirGapped` VPC.
 This can be accomplished by applying a bucket policy to your S3 bucket.
 The S3 bucket should be in the same region as the region where Tanzu Kubernetes Grid for multi-cloud is installed

 3. A portable media device with
-    * The TKG 1 click dependencies
+    * The Tanzu Kubernetes Grid for multi-cloud 1 click dependencies
     * 1 click installer repo

     ![](images/debs-to-usb.png)